dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdLineSyntax.md

 When you set
 [`maximumdisplaywidth`](cmdlineref_maximumdisplaywidth.html) to `0`, all
-output is displayed, without truncation.
+output is displayed without truncation.

 ## Command Line Syntax   {#Syntax}